Tobermory Cruise with a Baby or Toddler (2023)

 Line-ups for Tobermory Boat Cruises with a Baby or Toddler

 Some people (like me) prefer the lower, indoor part of the vessel, in order to avoid the direct sunlight.
-However, I also wanted to sit directly by the ships edge, so that I could get good photos.
+However, I also wanted to sit directly by the edge of the ship, so that I could get good photos.

 Its a personal preference, and I don’t find that one option fills up faster than the other.
 It just depends on the group.
 If you have a strong preference, try to show up 15-30 minutes before your cruise (regardless of whether its with Bruce Anchor or Blue Heron) so you’re more likely to get a spot you’re happy with.